MahiAgrawal47/fake_news_detection/README.md

 1. **Data Ingestion** – splits the dataset into train/test sets
 2. **Data Transformation** – cleans text (removes source artifacts, stopwords, lemmatizes) and converts it to TF-IDF vectors
-3. **Model Training** – trains multiple models (Logistic Regression, Naive Bayes, LinearSVC), evaluates each, and saves the best-performing one
+3. **Model Training** – trains multiple models (Logistic Regression, Naive Bayes, random forest), evaluates each, and saves the best-performing one
 4. **Prediction** – the Flask app loads the saved vectorizer and model to classify user-submitted text in real time

 ## Setup & Usage